DevExpress-Examples/XafMigrationTools/XafApiConverter/Readme.md

 # XAF - Converter for Legacy API

-XAF v25.2+ no longer supports .NET Framework certain legacy APIs and features based on .NET.
+XAF v25.2+ no longer supports .NET Framework and certain legacy APIs and features based on .NET.
 Review the full list of non-supported APIs in the following knowledge base article: [T1312589 - XAF - Legacy .NET Framework (WinForms and ASP.NET WebForms) APIs, .NET-based API/Modules, and Security System have been removed from distribution](https://supportcenter.devexpress.com/ticket/details/t1312589/xaf-legacy-net-framework-winforms-and-asp-net-webforms-apis-net-based-api-modules-and).

 This repository includes our **XafApiConverter** utility - designed for those migrating an XAF application to v25.2+.
 It automates the following routine migration tasks: